DastanIqbal/website-1/content/home/about.md

 # Biography

+Hey!
+Thanks for visiting my web site.
+If you find anything useful, please let me know.
+If you would suggest improvements, please do.

-I am a master's student in Ecology and Evolution at the Federal University of São Paulo, but I am actually a member of Carlos Navas's lab at he University of São Paulo.
-My master's thesis focuses on the cost-benefit analysis of behaviors.
+I am a master's student in Ecology and Evolution at the Federal [University of São Paulo](http://www.unifesp.br), but I spend most of the time working at Carlos Navas's lab [University of São Paulo](http://www.ib.usp.br/ensino/pos-graduacao.html).
+My master's thesis focuses on modeling the costs and benefits of animal behaviors.
 To be more specific, I am analizing the trade off between behavioral thermoregulation and water balance in the tropidurid lizard *Tropidurus catalanensis*.
-My research interest also includes patterns of traits evolution (Macroevolution) in reptiles lineages.
-Some questions I like to address are How the investment in specialized structures affects the fitness?, What drives the evolution of dorsal coloration in reptiles?, How reptiles lineages diversify?
+My research interest also includes the analysis of the evolution of morphological and/or physiological traits in reptiles lineages.
+Some questions I like to address are: How the investment in specialized structures affects the fitness?, What drives the evolution of dorsal coloration in reptiles?, How reptiles lineages diversify?

+If you are interested in the same topics I mentioned above and want to work with me in the future, feel free to contact me.